girishg4t/gyaan/golang/README.md

 What is microservices?
 How to handle error in go?
 What is the Defer keyword?
+If a deferred func evaluates to nil, execution panics when the surrounding func ends not when defer is called.
 What is Recover?
+Recover is a built-in function that regains control of a panicking goroutine.
+Recover is only useful inside deferred functions.
+During normal execution, a call to recover will return nil and have no other effect.
+If the current goroutine is panicking, a call to recover will capture the value given to panic and resume normal execution.
 Difference between function and method?
 What is the empty interface?
 What is struct type?